Birds in the Trap Sing McKnight

 Birds in the Trap Sing McKnight is the second studio album by American rapper Travis Scott.
 It was released on September 2, 2016, through Grand Hustle Records and distributed by Epic Records.
-It exclusively premiered through Travis Scott and Chase B's radio show Wav Radio on Beats 1 and Apple Music.
+Originally promoted by the fake mixtape Days Before Birds, it exclusively premiered through Travis Scott and Chase B's radio show Wav Radio on Beats 1 and Apple Music.
 The album features guest appearances from André 3000, Blac Youngsta, Kid Cudi, Nav, 21 Savage, Kendrick Lamar, Bryson Tiller, Young Thug, Quavo, K. Forest, and the Weeknd.
-Production was handled by a number of record producers, including Nav, Vinylz, Mike Dean, Cardo, Frank Dukes, and Allen Ritter, among others.
+Production was handled by a number of record producers, including Nav, Vinylz, Mike Dean, Cardo, Frank Dukes, Allen Ritter, and Murda Beatz, among others.

 Birds in the Trap Sing McKnight was supported by three singles: "Wonderful", "Pick Up the Phone", and "Goosebumps".
 The album received generally favorable reviews from critics, debuting at number one on the US Billboard 200, earning 88,000 album units in the first week.